 One reason I didn't put the spike and the jump right at the node is that, if I did, the finite element solution would be exactly right.
 Because the correct solution is going to be piecewise linear.
 And if I put the breaks between pieces right at node points, well, then I have a function that's in my finite element space, in my linear space.
 So it'll come out exactly.
-So I thought well, let's at least have some chance to see the error between the finite element solution will-- Let's see.
+So I thought well, let's at least have some chance to see the error between the finite element solution and the exact one.
+You see what I'm saying?
+I'm just anticipating, that the exact solution will -- let's see.
 Something happened at 1/3 and something happened at 2/3.
 I'm afraid I don't remember the boundary conditions.
 Does anybody remember what I took for boundary conditions?
-Probably free-fixed, or something.
-So maybe, if it was free-fixed, probably the solution would be maybe something like that.
+Probably free fixed, or something.
+So maybe, if it was free fixed, probably the solution would be maybe something like that.
 I don't know.
 Whatever.
-Piecewise linear with breaks where there's a jump in c, or where the point load is hitting.
+Piecewise linear with breaks, where there's a jump in c, or where the point load is hitting.
 Yeah.
 I don't know if that picture is accurate.

 But my point was, if I chose those points to be also mesh points, then the finite element solution would be exact, and we wouldn't learn anything about accuracy.
 OK.
-So anyway, for that MATLAB problem, I'm hoping you can do the integrals, which will mean noticing which integral-- If that doesn't fall, so if the mesh points are like this, in the finite element integral over that mesh, over that interval, you're going to have to split it into two pieces.
+So anyway, for that MATLAB problem, I'm hoping you can do the integrals, which will mean noticing which integral -- if that doesn't fall, so if the mesh points are like this, in the finite element integral over that mesh, over that interval, you're going to have to split it into two pieces.
 That's it.
 So see if you can do that split, do the split into two pieces.
 OK.
 So that's a comment on that homework.
 OK.